Austria Country Commercial Guide

 Market Drivers and Constraints

-The most important factors influencing the Austrian pharmaceutical market are: 1) growing demand from an aging population; nearly one quarter of Austrians will be over 65 in 2030; 2) close to 100% of the population is covered by social health insurance, which finances pharmaceutical needs with very low co-pay requirements or zero pay for low-income patients; 3) growing domestic production volumes, which create opportunities for producers of drug precursors, and 4) notable pricing constraints for reimbursement with Austria’s public insurance system.
+The most important factors influencing the Austrian pharmaceutical market are: 1) growing demand from an aging and sedentary population; nearly one quarter of Austrians will be over 65 in 2030; 2) close to 100% of the population is covered by social health insurance, which finances pharmaceutical needs with very low co-pay requirements or zero pay for low-income patients; 3) growing domestic production volumes, which create opportunities for producers of drug precursors, and 4) notable pricing constraints for reimbursement with Austria’s public insurance system.
 The push and pull of these forces both drive and restrain pharmaceutical sector growth in Austria.

 Most large multinational pharmaceutical companies have a subsidiary in Austria, and some maintain R&D or manufacturing capacities.
 A presence in-country is generally needed to fully understand the market, successfully negotiate coverage and price agreements with Austrian payers, manage relationships with thought leaders and decision makers, and conduct sales.